 Statute of limitations

-The time limits to assess national tax are five years from the date when the national tax is assessable, unless otherwise are specified by the Basic National Tax Act.
+The time limits to assess national tax are five years (seven years in respect of cross-border transactions) from the date when the national tax is assessable, unless otherwise are specified by the Basic National Tax Act.
 For example:

 - Ten years with respect to an inheritance tax or gift tax.